-Beginning Fall Quarter, 2022, in compliance with Sam's Law (HB 1751), all institutions of higher education are required to establish a hazing prevention committee to promote and address hazing prevention.
-The committee shall have a minimum of six members including a designated chair appointed by the president of Bellingham Technical College.
-Fifty percent of the committee positions shall include students currently attending the higher education institution with at least one position filled by a student from a student organization.
-The other fifty percent of the committee positions shall include at least one faculty or staff member and one parent or legal guardian of a student currently enrolled at the college.
+Beginning Fall Quarter 2022, in compliance with Sam's Law (HB 1751), all institutions of higher education were required to establish a hazing prevention committee to promote and address hazing prevention.
+The committee has a minimum of six members including a designated chair appointed by the President of Bellingham Technical College.
+Fifty percent of the committee positions include students currently attending Bellingham Technical College with at least one position filled by a student from a student organization.
+The other fifty percent of the committee positions includes at least one faculty or staff member and one parent or legal guardian of a student currently enrolled at the college.